tarantool/doc/doc/reference/tarantoolctl.rst

         Unpack the contents of a rock.

 ``tarantoolctl rocks which NAME``
         Tell which file corresponds to a given module name.
+Since version :doc:`2.4.1 </release/2.4.1>`.

 ``tarantoolctl rocks write_rockspec``
         Write a template for a rockspec file.
+Since version :doc:`2.4.1 </release/2.4.1>`.

         As an argument, you can specify: